openwisp/openwisp-monitoring/README.rst

 * Extensible metrics and charts: it's possible to define new metrics and new charts
 * API to retrieve the chart metrics and status information of each device based on `NetJSON DeviceMonitoring <http://netjson.org/docs/what.html#devicemonitoring>`_
+* `Iperf3 check <#iperf3-1>`_ that provides network performance measurements such as maximum achievable bandwidth, jitter, datagram loss etc of the openwrt device using `iperf3 utility <https://iperf.fr/>`_

 ------------